toulbar2/toulbar2/README.md

 An alpha-release Python interface can be tested through pip on Linux and MacOS:

+    python3 -m pip install --upgrade pip
     python3 -m pip install pytoulbar2

+The first line is only useful for Linux distributions that ship "old" versions of pip.

 Commands for compiling the Python API on Linux/MacOS with cmake (Python module in lib/\*/pytb2.cpython\*.so):